shrasinh/booklitE-libraryV2/README.md

 ## Technologies used
 - Flask - the main web framework
-- bcrypt - to encrypt the password
-- zxcvbn - to check the password strength
 - Flask-Security-Too - to provide secure login, registration, authentication & Role based access
+    - bcrypt - to encrypt the password - used by flask-security-too
+    - zxcvbn - to check the password strength - used by flask-security-too
+    - bleach - HTML sanitizing library - used by flask-security-too
 - Flask-Migrate - for db migration
 - Flask-SQLAlchemy - for object-relational mapping
 - Flask-WTF and WTForms - for form creation and validation